-- Jurisdiction-supported rating level (JRL) of 'aaa', resulting in a relatively low level of overcollateralization required to maintain the 'AAA' long- and 'A-1+' short-term ratings. - The capital center's match-funded structure eliminates asset-liability mismatch and helps to mitigate liquidity risk. - The program benefits from four unused notches of uplift, which would act as a buffer against a downgrade of the parent bank.
+- Jurisdiction-supported rating level (JRL) of 'aaa', resulting in a relatively low overcollateralization level required to maintain the 'AAA' and 'A-1+' long- and short-term ratings, respectively. - · The capital center's match-funded structure eliminates asset-liability mismatch and helps mitigate liquidity risk. - The program benefits from four unused notches of uplift, which would act as a buffer against a downgrade of the parent bank.